Arts Research. Journalism. Interviews. Photography - Arts Project Management & Gallery Support

 Advice for people who wish to buy for investment?

-I would buy art, that's easy to transport, you don't have to pay for courier carriage, it puts a smile on your face, it decorates a wall, it draws you in, it makes you think and educate you.
-British 20th century modern is where I am now.
-I think it's good to invest in 20th century modern.
+I would buy art, that's easy to transport, you don't have to pay for courier carriage, it puts a smile on your face, it decorates a wall, it draws you in, it makes you think, and educates you.
+British 20th-century modern is where I am now.
+I think it's good to invest in 20th-century modern.

-Condition is key in furniture, sculpture and art I am not a big fan in changing the colour, French polishing or shellacking.
-I like the original warm look hat says it has been well worn and well looked after and it's given joy and a lot of pleasure and it will carry on doing that.
+Condition is key in furniture, sculpture, and art I am not a big fan of changing the colour, French polishing, or shellacking.
+I like the original warm look that says it has been well worn and well looked after and it's given joy and a lot of pleasure and it will carry on doing that.

-It's all about original surface to me.
-I buy surface and colour as you cant's change it and history changes it over time you get this historic patina that brings a dynamic to furniture and brings it alive.
+It's all about the original surface to me.
+I buy surfaces and colour that can't change that history changes it over time you get this historic patina that brings a dynamic to furniture and brings it alive.
 I like the semi-dry look, it's subtle, it's understated not blingly.

 We hear you have moved...